GymGuide/.github/profile/README.md

 **Exercise List**

 <p align="justify"> GymGuide provides daily workouts that can be accessed and followed by users of all levels of physical condition.
 Each exercise is accompanied by clear instructions and a video guide to ensure users perform the movements correctly.
-You can access on Discover menu. </p>
+You can access these workouts through the Discover menu. </p>

 <img src="https://github.com/GymGuide/.github/assets/90093341/45174aca-28e7-407f-a529-82575fd16c96" width=33.2% height=33.2%>